Responsible Office – Department:

 Effective Date of Policy:

 A. Purpose.
-Daemen College is committed to offering educational and employment opportunity based on ability and performance in a climate free of discrimination.
+Daemen University is committed to offering educational and employment opportunity based on ability and performance in a climate free of discrimination.
 Discrimination is prohibited at this institution not only because it is unlawful, but because it is wrong.
-Please refer to the College’s Policy on Nondiscrimination, Equal Opportunity, and Affirmative Action for a comprehensive statement of the College’s commitment in this regard.
-Among the forms of discrimination prohibited by the College is unlawful harassment, including sexual harassment, by employees as discussed in this policy.
-In addition, the College will endeavor to protect students and employees, to the fullest extent possible.
-This includes instances of reported harassment at the College and in the workplace by students, vendors, or other non-employees.
-When appropriate, the College will take steps to prevent College employees from harassing non-employees.
+Please refer to the University’s Policy on Nondiscrimination, Equal Opportunity, and Affirmative Action for a comprehensive statement of the University’s commitment in this regard.
+Among the forms of discrimination prohibited by the University is unlawful harassment, including sexual harassment, by employees as discussed in this policy.
+In addition, the University will endeavor to protect students and employees, to the fullest extent possible.
+This includes instances of reported harassment at the University and in the workplace by students, vendors, or other non-employees.
+When appropriate, the University will take steps to prevent University employees from harassing non-employees.

 B. Definition of Terms.
 For the purpose of this policy terms such as sexual harassment, discrimination, and retaliation are defined pursuant to the applicable state and federal law.

 C. Sexual Harassment.
 It is the policy of Daemen University not to discriminate on the basis of sex, including sexual harassment, in its educational programs, activities or employment policies as required by Title IX, Education Amendments of 1972, Equal Employment Opportunity Commission regulations, and other applicable antidiscrimination laws.
 Sex discrimination in the form of harassment on the basis of sex includes unwelcome sexual advances, requests for sexual favors, and other verbal or physical contact of a sexual nature when:

 a) submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s employment or education status; or